PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/getting-started.md

 This will clone the repository into a directory named `powerloom-pre-mainnet`.

-- Change your working directory to the powerloom directory:
+- Change your working directory to the powerloom-pre-mainnet-simulation directory:

 ```bash
 cd powerloom-pre-mainnet-simulation